 Peach Shortbread Tart with fresh peach filling on a shortbread crust, and crumb topping, is a simple, delicious dessert that will be a favorite!A couple years ago I decided to make my own birthday “cake” (really…who does that?).
-But I really didn’t want a cake… so I made this delicious Peach Shortbread Tart for a dessert treat for myself and my family.
+But I really didn’t want a cake, so I made this delicious Peach Shortbread Tart for myself and my family.
 And let me tell you I enjoyed every single bite of it!
 Happy Birthday to ME!

 I had recently been out to a local orchard and had picked about 40 pounds of fresh, juicy peaches (my birthday is in July, the time for the ripest Northwest peaches!).
 The decision was made to use some of the peaches and “tweak” one of my favorite tart recipes that I received from a friend of mine years ago.

 The basic recipe is simple.
 First, you make a shortbread crust, and then you make the filling.
 Top the filling with some of the reserved shortbread crust crumbs.
 Bake it, then eat it.
 You will totally LOVE it!
 End of story!
 The shortbread crust is extremely simple to make.
 It’s ready in a jiff.

 Here’s the crust before putting all the goodies in it!
 The crust is firmly packed down into the tart pan before baking.

 See these gorgeous peaches?
 Yep.
 I picked about 40 pounds of ’em at a local You-Pick farm.
-These are what I used to make this tart.
-Lip smacking good.
+Fresh peaches are what I use to make this tart, because they are lip smacking good.